raleel/cfi-srd-pt/0008_Combat.md

 #### Assess Situation

-If unengaged, a character can make a Perception roll at no Action Point cost.
+If unengaged, a character can make a Percepção roll at no Action Point cost.
 A Success reveals any relevant changes in the tactical situation (such as spotting a foe beginning a charge).
-Assessing while Running results in a Hard Perception roll, Sprinting is Formidable.
+AssesCanto while Running results in a Hard Percepção roll, Sprinting is Formidable.

 #### Drop Item